-Clerk's Office

-Theodore Levin U.S. Courthouse

-231 W. Lafayette Blvd., Room 564

-Detroit, MI 48226
+Clerk's Office Theodore Levin U.S. Courthouse 231 W. Lafayette Blvd., Room 564 Detroit, MI 48226

 Auto Dealer Settlement Objections P.O.
-Box 43501 Providence, RI 02940-3501
+Box 6002 Larkspur, CA 94977-6002

-- 37. A potential Settlement Class member who objects to any of the Settlements shall respond to requests for information from the settling parties.
-The Dealership Plaintiffs and the settling Defendants may issue written discovery requests and may conduct the deposition(s) of the objecting party to determine, among other things, whether the objecting party is a member of one of the Settlement Classes and to ascertain the nature of the objection.
+39. A dealer who objects to any of the Settlements shall respond to requests for information from the settling parties.
+The Dealership Plaintiffs and the settling Defendants may issue written discovery requests and may conduct the deposition of the objecting party to determine, among other things, whether the objecting party is a member of one of the Settlement Classes and to ascertain the nature of the objection.
 Responses to written requests for information issued under this paragraph shall be provided within seven days of receipt of the request.
-A Settlement Class Member who fails to timely file and serve written objections, or fail to respond to discovery or make themselves available for deposition(s), shall be deemed to have waived any objections and shall be foreclosed from making any objection (whether by appeal or otherwise) to these Settlements. - 38.
-No Settlement Class member shall be entitled to contest the approval of the terms and conditions of the Settlements or the final orders and judgments requested thereon except by filing and serving written objections in accordance with the provisions of this Order. - 39.
+Settlement Class Members who fail to timely file and serve written objections, or fail to respond to discovery or make themselves available for deposition, shall be deemed to have waived any objections and shall be foreclosed from making any objection (whether by appeal or otherwise) to these Settlements.

+- 40. No automobile dealer shall be entitled to contest the approval of the terms and conditions of the Settlements or the final orders and judgments requested thereon except by filing and serving written objections in accordance with the provisions of this Order. - 41.
 Any member of the Settlement Classes who does not submit a timely, written objection in compliance with all of the procedures set forth in this Order shall be deemed to and shall have waived all such objections and will, therefore, be bound by all proceedings, orders, and judgments in these Settlements, which will be preclusive in all pending or future lawsuits or other proceedings.